-Proposals that promote the conservation, restoration and enhancement of the biodiversity value of the Longdyke Burn Wildlife Corridor will be supported.
+Proposals that promote the conservation, restoration and enhancement of the biodiversity value of the Longdyke Burn, Eshott Burn and Thirston Burn Wildlife Corridor identified on the Policies Map will be supported.

-Development on land within or outside the River Coquet and Coquet Valley Woodlands SSSI which is likely to have an adverse effect on it (either individually or in combination with other developments) will not normally be permitted unless the benefits of the development in the location proposed clearly outweigh both its likely impact on the features of the site that make it of special scientific interest and any broader impacts on the national network of SSSIs.
+Development on land within or outside the River Coquet and Coquet Valley Woodlands SSSI which is likely to have an adverse effect on it (either individually or in combination with other developments) will not be supported unless the benefits of the development in the location proposed clearly outweigh both its likely impact on the features of the site that make it of special scientific interest and any broader impacts on the national network of SSSIs.

-Proposals to improve public access along the river will be supported where they do not have an adverse effect on the SSSI.
+Proposals to improve public access along the River Coquet will be supported where they do not have an adverse effect on the SSSI.